|

 Steve: They're like the English At The Drive In.

 Matt: No, dude not even.
-I think they try to market themselves that way,
+I think they try to market themselves that way, but they don't sound like that at all.

 Steve: Are they a straight edge band?